Comparitive Religious Study

 Book II - The Love: Of the Fifth Spiritual Paradigm

 The Love reminds us of the core message relayed by all of God’s prophets: Love is the Way.
-Once again, Laurel does not offer a definitive belief system.
-She merely underscores an obvious conclusion: The sectarian strife of orthodox religion will never lead us into the prophesied New Millennium or Fifth Spiritual Paradigm.
-Therefore, until a contemporary theology emerges which is capable of uniting humanity, the only rational path for our continued physical survival and spiritual evolution is the simple yet elusive religion of Love.
+Once again, Oracle does not offer a definitive belief system.
+We merely underscore an obvious conclusion: the five primary religions have not led us toward Spiritual Unity.
+Therefore, until a contemporary theosophy emerges which is capable of uniting humanity, the only rational path for our continued physical survival and spiritual evolution is the simple yet elusive Religion of Love.

 Featured Author - Valerie Tarico, Ph.D.

 Valerie Tarico is a psychologist and former director of the Children's Behavior and Learning Clinic in Bellevue, Washington.
-Her articles can be found regularly in the Green and Religion sections of the Huffington Post.
-She is the founder of www.WisdomCommons.org, an interactive library of quotes, stories, proverbs and poems that showcase humanity's shared moral core.
+Her articles can be found regularly in the Huffington Post, TruthOut, and Daily Kos.
+Dr. Tarico also is the founder of www.WisdomCommons.org, an interactive library of quotes, stories, proverbs and poems that showcase humanity's shared moral core.

 A Former Evangelical Looks at Old Beliefs in a New Light